T1ggs/IAT806-TradeVR/README.md

 Download the whole repository then add it as a project in Unity, should provide everything you need to playtest it in VR, provided you have a HMD available with you.

-Alterantively, you can enable the XR Device simulator in the Hierarchy, and hold space to use the controllers.
+Alternatively, you can enable the XR Device simulator in the Hierarchy, and hold space to use the controllers.